cucumber/common/cucumber-expressions/README.md

 * `{word}`, for example `banana` (but not `banana split`)
 * `{string}`, for example `"bangers"` or `'mash'`.
 The single/double quotes themselves are removed from the match.

-On the JVM, there are additional parameter types for `bigint`, `bigdecimal`, `byte`, `short`, `long` and `double`.
+On the JVM, there are additional parameter types for `biginteger`, `bigdecimal`, `byte`, `short`, `long` and `double`.

 ### Custom parameter types {#custom-parameter-types}